BQSKit/bqskit/CONTRIBUTING.md

 pip install -e . --group dev
 ```

 This installs BQSKit in editable mode, as well as the same development dependencies as `uv sync`.
-For the documentation toolchain, use the `docs` extra instead: `pip install -e '.[docs]'`.
+For the documentation toolchain, use the `docs` group instead: `pip install -e . --group docs`.

 > [!NOTE]
 > This environment may differ than the one installed via `uv sync` as pip resolves `--group dev` fresh each time, rather than reading `uv.lock`.
 This means that it is not guaranteed to produce the same exact dependency versions CI uses.
 If you hit a test failure that only happens in a pip-managed environment, try reproducing it with `uv sync`.